gamesbook/protograf/docs/source/core_shapes.rst

 ~~~~~~~~
 `↑ <shape-index_>`_

-A polyline is a series of lines joining points.
+A polyline is a series of one or more lines joining two or more points.

 Example 1.
 Customised Polyline
 ++++++++++++++++++++++++++++++

-.. |ply| image:: images/defaults/polyline.png
+.. |py1| image:: images/defaults/polyline.png
    :width: 330

 ===== ======
-|ply| The shape cannot be constructed using only default properties:
+|py1| The shape cannot be constructed using only default properties:

       .. code:: python